 As you approach, your goal weight, your metabolism is less taxed and has become more efficient, so you don’t burn as many calories from your typical activity level.

 Genetics are another factor that influences fat burning.
 A lot of you know my husband, Keith, from my second YouTube channel, 2 Fit Docs.

 When he got his DNA profiled, he found that he had many genetic factors that impacted his ability to lose weight including the presence of the FTO gene which is the main obesity gene.

 Genetics are important, but it is also good to mention that despite this genetic disadvantage, Keith lost 80 pounds in about nine months and has maintained that weight loss for years.

-The way he did it was by using all four of the methods I referred to in the beginning of this post, namely, a low-carb/high-fat diet, intermittent fasting, regular exercise, and a positive attitude that allowed him to stay focused on his goal and not compare himself to others with a more fortunate genetic profile.
+The way he did it was by using all four of the methods I referred to at the beginning of this post, namely, a low-carb/high-fat diet, intermittent fasting, regular exercise, and a positive attitude that allowed him to stay focused on his goal and not compare himself to others with a more fortunate genetic profile.

 The takeaway is this: comparisons are dangerous things.

 Your body is the one you’ve got, and it is doing the best it can with the resources it has available to it.
 Get started on your path, get your mind and body on board, and you will reach your goal.
-If you’d like some guidance, I encourage you to learn about the benefits of my Coaching Program.

 Dr. Becky Gillaspy, DC graduated Summa Cum Laude with research honors from Palmer College of Chiropractic in 1991.